walkerlj0/Selenium_Course_Example_Code/content/multiple_windows.md

 # Multiple Windows

-Some browsers list window handles in order, others alphabetically.
+Some browsers list window handles in the order opened, others alphabetically.
 Here's a ubiquitous approach to switching between windows:

 1. Find and store the initial window handle
 2. Trigger the new window to appear